masiur/just-wp-log/README.md

 # Just Log

-A simple, lightweight and efficient logging solution for WordPress with SQLite storage and real-time search capabilities.
+A simple, lightweight and efficient logging solution for WordPress with easy-to-use interface and real-time search capabilities.

 ## Description

 Just Log makes debugging WordPress applications easier by providing a clean interface to view, search, and manage logs.
-Instead of digging through server logs, Just Log stores everything in a SQLite database for fast access and efficient storage.
+It uses your existing WordPress database for storage, ensuring maximum compatibility with all WordPress installations.

 ### Key Features

-- **Lightweight Storage**: Uses SQLite for efficient, file-based database storage
+- **WordPress Database Integration**: Uses your existing MySQL database for reliable storage
 - **Real-time Search**: Quickly find logs using the built-in search functionality
 - **Clean Interface**: Modern UI that integrates with WordPress admin
 - **Contextual Logging**: Automatically captures file, line number, and function details
 - **JSON Formatting**: Pretty prints JSON data for better readability
 - **Easy Cleanup**: Clear logs with a single click when you're done debugging
+- **Universal Compatibility**: Works with any WordPress installation without additional extensions

 ## Installation